us-irs/sat-rs/README.md

 sat-rs launchpad
 =========

-This is the prototyping repository for the initial version of a Rust Flight Software Framework.
+This is the prototyping repository for the initial version of the sat-rs framework.

 Its primary goal is to provide re-usable components to write on-board software for remote systems like rovers or satellites.
 It is specifically written for the special requirements